 Now that we’ve found acceptable solutions for the hurdles the language construct mismatches we’re moving on to mapping attributes.

-Mapping attributes
+A.4.1 Mapping attributes

 The bread and butter of GUI-logic code is the reading and writing of various GUI widget properties.
 Hence the bread and butter of Motif-WPF GUI transformation is the logic for mapping Motif-widget property reading and writing statements of NapaBasic to corresponding WPF-statements in IronRuby.
 In many cases the mapping is straightforward.
 For example: